dentarg/auth0-blog/_posts/2017-10-19-whats-new-in-react16.markdown

 ReactJS 16 does not support error boundaries and portals in server-side rendering.

-For more information, check out this [excellent article on Server-side rendering in ReactJS 16.](https://hackernoon.com/whats-new-with-server-side-rendering-in-react-16-9b0d78585d67)
+For more information, check out this [excellent article on server-side rendering in ReactJS 16.](https://hackernoon.com/whats-new-with-server-side-rendering-in-react-16-9b0d78585d67)

 ## ReactJS 16 Deprecations and Breaking Changes